 Who owns the existing Sonoma Hall of Justice?

 The building is owned by the County of Sonoma.
 The Superior Court occupies just over half of the building.
 The Trial Court Facilities Act of 2002 made the state responsible for court facilities statewide.
-Under the transfer agreement executed between Sonoma County and the Administrative Office of the Courts (AOC), the County holds title to the courthouse, and the AOC has responsibility for the space occupied by the Court.
+Under the transfer agreement executed between Sonoma County and the Judicial County, the County holds title to the courthouse, and council staff has responsibility for the space occupied by the Court.